stormqloud/kazoo-tgbbok/service_plans.md

 # Service Plans.

-## This is not cleaned up yet and getting olf.
+## This is not cleaned up yet and getting old.
 ## Specifically, some new service plan code has been committed to the tree in 3.19+
 ## Check back soon, I will be updating this section as I dig through the code and test..
 ## stormqloud.ca